-I lost my grandmother on my father's side when I was at junior school, aged nine, on the day of my younger twin brothers' birthday.
+I lost my grandmother on my father's side when I was nine, on the day of my younger twin brothers' birthday.
 I can remember the police coming to the door.
 I remember my mother crying in the kitchen while kids cackled on, oblivious, in the living room.
 I can't picture my dad at the time, but he must've had to leave immediately, I guess.
-The next school day, I was asked if I wanted to go home, because of what had happened – that memory's clear as day, down to the exact place in the classroom I answered.
+The next school day, I was asked if I wanted to go home, because of what had happened—that memory is clear as day, down to the exact place in the classroom I answered.
 I didn't.
 I wanted to be at school.
 Death was something that happens, that I can't change or have any influence on the repercussions of.
 My parents were in control of that department; it was better that I maintained.

 I have my own children now, and the oldest has taken an interest in the vestiges of my own childhood.
-I've acquired DVDs of old cartoons over the years, and I was a big fan of Transformers in the 1980s – I collected the Marvel comics and annuals, played with the toys (Optimus Prime, Christmas 1985) and even had branded wallpaper up in my bedroom (just down one side, mind – nobody needs 360-degree Starscreams).
-I've got some episodes of the original animated series at home, nestled beside the current crop of cartoon favourites, and the 1986 animated movie, too.
+I've acquired DVDs of old cartoons over the years, and I was a big fan of Transformers in the 1980s—I collected the Marvel comics and annuals, played with the toys (Optimus Prime, Christmas 1985) and even had branded wallpaper up in my bedroom (just down one side, of course—nobody needs 360-degree Starscreams).
+I've got some episodes of the original animated series at home, nestled beside the current crop of cartoon favorites, and the 1986 animated movie, too.
 It's hardly a cinematic classic but, because I watched it on a loop once it'd received a home video release, I can still recall almost every line of dialogue.
 I wish I were joking.

 While its plot steals liberally from the first Star Wars, The Transformers: The Movie still won't make much sense to most.
 There are giant robots that change into cars and planes and (somehow, impossibly) pistols and microscopes.
 And then they fight each other.

-You probably already know this because you've seen Michael Bay's CGI-rich reboot of 2007 that grossed over $700m worldwide.
+You probably already know this because you've seen Michael Bay's CGI-rich 2007 reboot that grossed over $700 million worldwide.
 Seven.
 Hundred.
 Million.
-Dollars.
-Its ancestor of 1986 made a fraction of that sum at the box office, and its story is utterly impenetrable in comparison to the one-boy-and-his-car, _E.T._-with-fusion-cannons Spielberg-isms of Bay's blockbuster.
+That is a lot of dollars.
+Its ancestor in 1986 made a fraction of that sum at the box office, and its story is utterly impenetrable in comparison to the one-boy-and-his-car, E.T.-with-fusion-cannons Spielberg-isms of Bay's blockbuster.
 It assumes you know who every character is before the movie starts.
 Before it begins to kill them off.

-I've (re)watched The Movie with son number one a couple of times now, and it's helped me realise why I feel the way I do about death.
-I'm sincerely trying not to trivialise the passing of anyone close to me over the years, but the way the people behind The Movie approached death – the way that writer Ron Friedman and director Nelson Shin conveyed toy company Hasbro's requirement to quickly replace original favourites with fresher-faced newcomers – went against all the kid-friendly reasoning of cinema then and now.
+I've (re)watched The Movie with son number one a couple of times now, and it's helped me realize why I feel the way I do about death.
+I'm sincerely trying not to trivialize the passing of anyone close to me over the years, but the way the people behind The Movie approached death—the way that writer Ron Friedman and director Nelson Shin conveyed Hasbro's requirement to quickly replace original favorites with fresher-faced newcomers—went against all the kid-friendly reasoning of cinema then and now.

 It cut cast members back to the blackness from which they'd come without the slightest pause for reflection.
 The ties that bound us to break-time role-play revelry were calculatedly severed.
 We barely even got a chance to say goodbye.

 The Transformers: The Movie had its own grandstanding death scene.
-Indeed, it had a couple, as while others-of-that-age will certainly remember heroic leader of the (good guy) Autobots, Optimus Prime, going grey under the watchful eyes of a handful of newly introduced comrades, a bunch of other Generation 1ers came a cropper in ways that, looking at them now, are pretty shocking for primary school audiences.
+Indeed, it had a couple, as while others-of-that-age will certainly remember heroic leader of the (good guy) Autobots, Optimus Prime, going gray under the watchful eyes of a handful of newly introduced comrades, a bunch of other Generation 1ers met their demise in ways that, looking at them now, are pretty shocking for primary school audiences.

 Starscream, a key member of the (evil) Decepticon forces and a wannabe leader of their operations, is executed in graphic fashion by a reincarnated version of his superior Megatron, now named Galvatron.
 At the climax, the biggest of all the bads, the planet-eating Unicron (the final acting role of Orson Welles), claws at his own crippled body before exploding across the entire screen.
 He's reassembled before the credits role, granted (a cheap trick on our emotions), but Prime's temporary successor Ultra Magnus is blown apart at one point too.